stefanos1290/Navigation-Crash/README.md

 - Supply clean, readable automated testing
   - Definitely unit and potentially integration / ui tests
 - Supply build / make / run instructions if required
-- Use a git repostitory and highlight significant working steps appropriately
-  - Push it to github and give us access

 ## The exercise